 The activity ideas for this learning story are spread throughout the chapters, according to where they are most relevant.
 Downloadable activity sheets are linked to in the activity ideas, and all resources can be found in the Resources section.
 Links to some of these are below:

 - Combined teacher pack featuring all the PDF's (but not powerpoints or audio / video)

 - Powerpoint image bank with images from the resource to use as wanted.

 - Teacher Support Pack Powerpoint featuring philosophical enquiry notes and activity ideas

-- Two audio files telling the fictional stories of the shabti creator, and the shabti itself.
+- Audio files telling the fictional stories of the shabti creator, and the shabti itself.

 - Make your own Shabti:This downloadable sheet provides instructions and images for making your own shabti from air drying or modelling clay, and creating a giant classroom shabti from papier mâché, including writing a message in hieroglyphs.

 - Writing a successful museum label: This downloadable document provides a list of things to consider when creating your object labels